 Some studies have suggested that DAD owners show improvements not only in their blood sugar control but also in their quality of life, well-being, and independence and physical activity levels.

 But these diabetes alert dogs aren't a substitute for managing your diabetes.
 You still need to carefully monitor and treat your blood sugar levels.

 The dogs may need ongoing training to maintain their ability to detect low or high blood sugar.
 DADs may need to be monitored periodically to make sure they are still able to accurately alert their owners to low or high blood sugar.

 Also, the accuracy of diabetes alert dogs can vary.
 And accuracy standards aren't available.
 Training methods may vary, too.
 It also can be difficult for owners to notice a signal from their dogs, as the signals include common dog behaviors such as barking and licking.

 Fully trained service dogs can be expensive.
-Some nonprofit training centers provide dogs for free or at a reduced cost.
+Some nonprofit training centers may provide dogs for free or at a reduced cost.
 For more information, check out Assistance Dogs International.

 - Gonder-Frederick LA, et al. Variability of diabetes alert dog accuracy in a real-world setting.
 Journal of Diabetes Science and Technology.
-2017;11:714.
+2017; doi:10.1177/1932296816685580.